And what HIP reformers don’t get

 Perform certain keyword searches on Google, and within seconds an identity fraudster’s dream comes to life.
 Thousands of HIP documents.
 I’ve even had them drop into my inbox, thanks to Google Alerts.

-Reading the privacy policies, Terms and Conditions, submission forms and agreements of these companies, and you discover a lot say nothing about the client’s rights under HIP regs.
-It’s scandalous, and I know if I discovered my financial and personal details so openly on the web, I’d haul their ass through court.
+Reading the privacy policies, terms and conditions, submission forms and agreements of these companies, you soon discover that lots say nothing about a client’s rights under HIP regs.
+It’s scandalous, and I know if I discovered my financial and personal details so openly littered on the web, I’d haul their ass through court.

 By the way, the Data Protection bods have just hiked fines for data breaches up to £500,000 – good.